Onorable-e/Hotel-Bookings/README.md

 - All the duplicates from the hotel column were removed leaving just distinct values. <br>
 - An ID column was created by using 'column from example' on the add column tab. <br>

-NB: The ID for the resort hotel is 'HT01' while that of the city hotel is 'HT02'.
+NB: The ID for the resort hotel is 'HT01' while that for the city hotel is 'HT02'.

 ### Date Dimension Table
-The date table was created from the 'Arrival_date' column using DAX.
+The date table was created from the 'Arrival_date' column using DAX and it consists of the year, month name, day, and week number.

 ### Relationships
 A star schema was designed leading to a one-to-many relationship between the fact table and the dimension tables.